Mosaic Art Story: New World Cartography

 Terra Incognita and maps are still employed by young scholars and literature students to better estimate the narrative course of geography, and how it could influence the narrative to a meticulous layout or landscape.
 These maps have been mostly influenced by passionate bookworms, thrilled to follow in the steps of their favorite book-Idols and Superhero-film characters.
 Travel and tourism agencies have also played a great part in exploiting the cities of blockbuster and bestseller movies and novels.
 Maps have not only been used to interpret and geo-locate storyline but to manipulate them as well.

 The narrative power of maps has been sanctioned widely by authors and filmmakers.
 Nonetheless, nowadays we witness the narrative power of maps endorsed creatively in many contemporary mosaic artworks.
-Although, the mosaic Map of Madaba was discovered in 1896 and became instantly renowned as an exceptional mosaic map, but the contemporary mosaics of our time are far beyond a two-dimensional catalog of locations.
+Although, the mosaic Map of Madaba was discovered in 1896 and became instantly renowned as an exceptional mosaic map, but the contemporary mosaic art of our time are far beyond a two-dimensional catalog of locations.